alvarotrigo/fullPage.js/README.md

 - `navigationPosition`: (default `none`) It can be set to `left` or `right` and defines which position the navigation bar will be shown (if using one).

 - `navigationTooltips`: (default []) Defines the tooltips to show for the navigation circles in case they are being used.
 Example: `navigationTooltips: ['firstSlide', 'secondSlide']`.
+You can also define them by using the attribute `data-tooltip` in each section if you prefer.

 - `showActiveTooltip`: (default `false`) Shows a persistent tooltip for the actively viewed section in the vertical navigation.